 Well, it turns out there's a companion story out of San Francisco requiring a trip back memory lane, back to the archives for a homeless update.

-Clarence Frogman Henry here with exciting vocal portrayal.
+Clarence Frogman Henry here with exciting vocal portrayal of our homeless update theme.

 The story is from the San Francisco Chronicle.